LindseyB/as-the-crow-flies/README.md

 to play download [love2d](http://love2d.org/) and as-the-crow-flies.love (which is now in a zip in the releases) and you should be able to just run the .love file

+Controls:
+	- space: raise crow
+	- p: pause game

 poem is by Sylvia Plath

 crow is by [Jesseth](http://jesseth.deviantart.com/art/FLYING-RAVEN-animation-188858110)

-music is from [nine inch nails - ghosts](http://ghosts.nin.com/main/home) released under [cc-nc-sa](http://creativecommons.org/licenses/by-nc-sa/3.0/us/)
+music is [bzur - L'ultima pioggia (Last rain)](https://soundcloud.com/bzur/ultimapioggia) released under [cc-by](http://creativecommons.org/licenses/by/3.0/us/)